learn-the-web/topics/dom.md

 ### Class manipulation with plain JS

-There are two ways to manipulate classes in plain Javascript: `className` and `classList`.
+There are two ways to manipulate classes in plain JavaScript: `className` and `classList`.
 Using `className` is more direct and will work in every browser, but isn’t convenient.
 Using `classList` is much simpler but is only supported in newer browsers.

 `className` is a string that represents all the contents of the `class=""` attribute—so we need to manipulate it like a standard string.